PGCE Education (Secondary)Find a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 In 2016, 91 per cent of our student teachers were employed in education after completing the PGCE programme, with many finding employment in the south-west.
-As a teacher from the University of Bristol PGCE, you will be highly valued by schools both locally and nationally; they appreciate your thorough preparation in teaching and high level of subject knowledge.
+As a teacher from the University of Bristol PGCE, you will be highly valued by schools both locally and nationally; they will appreciate your thorough preparation in teaching and high level of subject knowledge.

 The application cycle will open in October/November each year.
 Early application is advised as places may fill quickly.